HunterWhyte/jumaudio/README.md

 Now that audio is playing/being captured into a buffer, and everything needed for the FFT is set up, the jum_FFTSetup and jum_AudioSetup can be passed to jum_analyze. jum_analyze also takes a value in milliseconds of time passed since the jum_analyze was last called, so that it can increment the fft pointer to the audio buffer the correct amount. jum_analyze stores the result is an array of floats between 0-1 in jum_AudioSetup.result.
 # Filtering Details
-Thought it would be fun to show the steps that the raw FFT output goes through in order to acheive the final result.
-I found it difficult to find many resources on what it takes to go from a raw FFT to coherent visuals, and am happy with the result I ended up with, so thought this might be interesting to others.
+The steps that the raw FFT output goes through in order to achieve the final result is more interesting than I expected, and its fun to watch the visual progression of the output.
+I found it difficult to find many resources on the topic, and I'm relatively happy with the result I ended up with, so I thought this might be interesting to others.
-Disclaimer: I don't know much DSP, some of the following information and implementation described may be innacurate, innefficient, and not the best way of doing things.
-Most of the extra filtering is mostly just based on how I wanted the visualizer output to look.
+Disclaimer: I don't know much DSP, some of the following information and implementation described may be inaccurate, inefficient, and overall not the best way of doing things.
+Most of the extra filtering is just based on how I wanted the visualizer output to look.
 If you have a DSP background, or have worked on a similar project, you may not find the following information very useful.
 ***
 ### The raw FFT output
 A [fast fourier transform (FFT)](https://en.wikipedia.org/wiki/Fast_Fourier_transform), is an algorithm to compute the discrete fourier transform of a set of samples, and convert the signal from the time domain into a representation in the frequency domain.
 The FFT is the basis for most[*](https://github.com/demetri/libquincy) music visualization software.
 Like in the VLC media player as seen here: